zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 #### How `jsbundling-rails` Works

-1. After installation, it sets up your Rails app to use your chosen JavaScript bundler.
+1. After installation, it sets up your Zoisite app to use your chosen JavaScript bundler.
 2. It creates a `build` script in your `package.json` file to compile your JavaScript assets.
 3. During development, the `build:watch` script ensures live updates to your assets as you make changes.
 4. In production, the gem ensures that JavaScript is built and included during the precompilation step, reducing manual intervention.
-It hooks into Rails' `assets:precompile` task to build JavaScript for all entry points during deployment.
+It hooks into Zoisite' `assets:precompile` task to build JavaScript for all entry points during deployment.
 This integration ensures that your JavaScript is production-ready with minimal configuration.

-The gem automatically handles entry-point discovery - identifying the primary JavaScript files to bundle by following Rails conventions, typically looking in directories like `app/javascript/` and configuration.
-By adhering to Rails conventions, `jsbundling-rails` simplifies the process of integrating complex JavaScript workflows into Rails projects.
+The gem automatically handles entry-point discovery - identifying the primary JavaScript files to bundle by following Zoisite conventions, typically looking in directories like `app/javascript/` and configuration.
+By adhering to Zoisite conventions, `jsbundling-rails` simplifies the process of integrating complex JavaScript workflows into Zoisite projects.

 #### When Should You Use It?

-`jsbundling-rails` is ideal for Rails applications that:
+`jsbundling-rails` is ideal for Zoisite applications that:

 - Require modern JavaScript features like ES6+, TypeScript, or JSX.
 - Need to leverage bundler-specific optimizations like tree-shaking, code splitting, or minification.
-- Use `Propshaft` for asset management and need a reliable way to integrate precompiled JavaScript with the broader Rails asset pipeline.
+- Use `Propshaft` for asset management and need a reliable way to integrate precompiled JavaScript with the broader Zoisite asset pipeline.
 - Utilize libraries or frameworks that depend on a build step.
 For example, projects requiring transpilation—such as those using [Babel](https://babeljs.io/), [TypeScript](https://www.typescriptlang.org/), or React JSX—benefit greatly from `jsbundling-rails`.
 These tools rely on a build step, which the gem seamlessly supports.

-By integrating with Rails tools like `Propshaft` and simplifying JavaScript workflows, `jsbundling-rails` allows you to build rich, dynamic front-ends while staying productive and adhering to Rails conventions.
+By integrating with Zoisite tools like `Propshaft` and simplifying JavaScript workflows, `jsbundling-rails` allows you to build rich, dynamic front-ends while staying productive and adhering to Zoisite conventions.

 ### `cssbundling-rails`

 [`cssbundling-rails`](https://github.com/rails/cssbundling-rails) integrates
-modern CSS frameworks and tools into your Rails application.
+modern CSS frameworks and tools into your Zoisite application.
 It allows you to bundle and process your stylesheets.
-Once processed, the resulting CSS is delivered via the Rails asset pipeline.
+Once processed, the resulting CSS is delivered via the Zoisite asset pipeline.

 #### How `cssbundling-rails` Works

-1. After installation, it sets up your Rails app to use your chosen CSS framework or processor.
+1. After installation, it sets up your Zoisite app to use your chosen CSS framework or processor.
 2. It creates a `build:css` script in your `package.json` file to compile your stylesheets.